imarios/sbt-artifactory/README.md

 artifactoryHost := "localhost"
 ```

-running `sbt publish` will publish the artifacts to Artifactory.
+running `sbt publish` will publish the artifacts to Artifactory (read below if the credentials are not the defaults).

 ```scala
 sbt> show artifactoryReleaseRepoResolver